2020 International Court of Justice judges election

-The 2020 International Court of Justice election were held on 11 and 12 November 2020 at the United Nations Headquarters in New York City.
+The 2020 International Court of Justice election was held on 11 and 12 November 2020 at the United Nations Headquarters in New York City.
 In the set of triennial elections, the General Assembly and the Security Council concurrently elect five judges to the Court for nine-year terms, in this case beginning on 6 February 2021.
 From the eight candidates, Yuji Iwasawa (Japan), Xue Hanqin (China), Peter Tomka (Slovakia), Julia Sebutinde (Uganda), and Georg Nolte (Germany) have been elected members of the International Court of Justice for a term of office of nine years, as both the Security Council and the General Assembly have agreed on the same candidates.

 Background

 The International Court of Justice (ICJ), based in The Hague, is one of the principal organs of the United Nations.
 The court consists of 15 judges, with five judges elected every three years.
 In the case of death or other vacancy, a judge is elected for the remainder of the term.
 Judges are required to be independent and impartial; they may not exercise any political or administrative function, and do not act as a representative of their home state.
 Elections of members of the Court are governed by articles 2 through 15 of the Statute of the International Court of Justice.

 Prior to the election, the composition of the Court was as follows: